SYSTEMS IN ACTION · The Handler

 That is expensive in every sense.

 It is expensive financially, because honey-pots, sweetheart deals, and protected incompetence drain money.
-It is expensive operationally, because real failures go unresolved.
+Also expensive operationally, because real failures go unseen or unresolved.
 It is expensive morally, because those who still believe in directness and responsibility begin to feel naïve.
-And it is expensive spiritually, because when enough people see that the story matters more than the truth, the institution begins to teach them what kind of world they live in.
+And it is expensive spiritually, because when enough people see that the supposed story matters more than the truth, the institution begins to teach them what kind of world they live in.

 The handler is system maintenance in human form.